dominiccobo/Scientia-Week-Schedule-Scraper/README.md

+Warning: This code is no longer active maintained.
+Its functionality can no longer be guaranteed.
+Forks are welcome if you find this useful.

 # Scientia Week Scheduler for Brunel Unversity

 My second crude implementation of the timetable scraper, which does not require the usage of a specific browser.